faizaharuna61/insta/README.md

 ## Usage
 How does it work?
+here is the link for the instagram "https://insta-beta-mauve.vercel.app/"

 Once the project is running, users can:
 Sign up or log in using an email and password.